JstRelax/web-www-v2/content/why-our-work-matters/_index.en.md

 ---
-title: DIVD's work is of great importance
+title: DIVD's work is of great importance, here is why
-opener: DIVD's work is of great importance
+opener: DIVD's work is of great importance, here is why
 intro: >-
   Working for DIVD, we aim to make the digital world safer by reporting vulnerabilities we find in digital systems to the people who can mitigate